UstDoesTech/ust-blog/content/posts/ai/agentic-ai-rpa-bpa/index.md

 Automation has long carried a promise both bold and elegant: that machines might one day relieve us from the weight of repetitive labor, allowing human creativity to rise where once it was mired in routine.
 For decades, that vision has danced just ahead of us, sometimes feeling close, sometimes impossibly distant.

-In recent years, two waves of enterprise automation: Robotic Process Automation (RPA) and Business Process Automation (BPA), promised to bring that vision within reach.
-They delivered real gains.
-They have also equally delivered real disappointments.
+We've lived through two such waves already: Robotic Process Automation (RPA) and Business Process Automation (BPA).
+Each achieved something important.
+Each also exposed the same truth: that the world we wish to automate is far more complex, dynamic, and human (messy) than we are often willing to admit.

-Now, as we enter what may be the most profound shift yet, it's time to reflect and remember: new technologies often fail not because they lack capability, but because we forget the lessons of the technologies that came before.
+Now, with the rise of agentic AI frameworks, we are poised to try again.
+But if we are wise, we will not rush forward as though history has nothing to teach us.

 ## The First Wave: RPA's Narrow Victory

-RPA emerged with a simple, almost seductive proposition: why not let bots replicate human actions directly?
+RPA was born from a simple observation: so much of modern work involves humans moving data between systems, clicking buttons, and following routine steps.
+If humans could do this mechanically, why not teach machines to do the same?

-Instead of waiting for every legacy system to expose APIs or clean data, software robots could mimic our clicks, keystrokes, and copy-paste routines.
-With minimal coding, companies could automate invoice entry, data reconciliation, and reporting — exactly the sort of repetitive tasks humans found draining.
+And so, we built software robots - not robots in the industrial sense, but scripts that mimicked mouse clicks, keystrokes, and menu selections.
+The appeal was obvious.
+RPA was fast to deploy, required little integration, and delivered measurable savings in areas like data entry, form processing, and reporting.

-And for many, RPA worked.
+And for some, RPA worked.
 Analysts estimate that global RPA revenue jumped from less than $100 million in 2015 to over [$1 billion just five years later](https://www.technologydecisions.com.au/content/cloud-and-virtualisation/news/gartner-rpa-software-revenue-to-reach-1-89bn-by-2021-819644074).
 Early adopters reported measurable efficiency gains and rapid ROI.

 But beneath this initial success, cracks began to show.
 RPA bots excelled only when conditions remained static.
 A small change (a new field added to a form, a pop-up dialog, a minor UI redesign) could break entire bot fleets.
-Enterprises that had hoped to reduce operational overhead found themselves employing entire teams of "bot shepherds," continually patching, updating, and maintaining fragile scripts.
+Enterprises that had hoped to reduce operational overhead found themselves employing entire teams continually patching, updating, and maintaining fragile scripts.

 RPA's strength was also its weakness: it automated surface-level behavior, not understanding.
 The bots didn't "know" what they were doing, they simply followed patterns.
 And when those patterns shifted, so too did their reliability.